DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2020-12-15-recording-training-outcomes-iteration-2.md

 What’s more, failure is actually a rare outcome.

-A more likely scenario is for the trainee to either be withdrawn if they're unlikely to pass, or have their course extended if they're likely to pass but need more time.
+A more likely scenario is for the trainee to either be withdrawn if they’re unlikely to pass, or have their course extended if they’re likely to pass but need more time.

 ## What our users said